vidhyaa2/vidhyaa2/README.md

 - 🤗 Hey, Vidhya here.
+- 🌱Currently a front end developer.
-- 🌱 I’m currently learning C, javascript and html.
+- 🌱 I’m currently learning C, javascript.
 - 👯 I’m looking to collaborate on Core jobs & Internships.
 - 🤔 I’m looking for help with my Career🤝.
 - 📫 How to reach me: